 That’s why our announcement today is so significant.
 It’s a key step toward advancing our vision to unify data protection for all mission-critical SaaS applications on a single platform.
 First Salesforce.
 Then Microsoft Dynamics 365.
 And now ServiceNow.
 And you can bet that we won’t stop there.

-To learn more about Recover for ServiceNow, check out our ServiceNow page or request a demo below.
+To learn more about Recover for ServiceNow, check out our ebook, "The Complete Guide to Backup and Recovery for ServiceNow".